-1042 Change of Ownership 1042 Change of Ownership
+1042 Change of Ownership

 Any change in ownership of land or timber must be reported to the Director if such a change occurs after a plan is filed but before a report of satisfactory completion of stocking is issued by the Director.
 It shall be the responsibility of the timber owner and/or timberland owner listed in the plan to notify the Director of the change of either ownership.
-Also, before the passage of title, it shall be the responsibility of the seller to notify the purchaser of either the timber or timberland of their responsibility for compliance with the stocking standards of the Act and the rules of the Board of Forestry.
+Also, before the passage of title, it shall be the responsibility of the seller to notify the purchaser of either the timber or timberland of their responsibility for compliance with the stocking standards of the Act and the rules of the Board.